kubernetes/community/contributors/design-proposals/volume-hostpath-qualifiers.md

 Similarly, EmptyDir volumes will always exist as a directory.

-Only the HostVolume and SubPath means of referencing a path have the potential to reference arbitrary incorrect or nonexistent things without erroring out.
+Only the HostVolume and SubPath means of referencing a path have the potential to reference arbitrary incorrect or nonexistent things without error out.

 ### Alternatives